martinvonz/jj/docs/templates.md

 * `.ends_with(needle: Template) -> Boolean`
 * `.remove_prefix(needle: Template) -> String`: Removes the passed prefix, if present
 * `.remove_suffix(needle: Template) -> String`: Removes the passed suffix, if present
 * `.substr(start: Integer, end: Integer) -> String`: Extract substring.
-Negative values count from the end.
+The `start`/`end` indices should be specified in UTF-8 bytes.
+Negative values count from the end of the string.

 #### String literals